Belgian minister quits after ‘monumental error’ let Tunisian shooter slip through extradition net

 On Monday night, Lassoued gunned down two Swedish men and wounded a third with a semiautomatic rifle.
 The attack forced the lockdown of more than 35,000 people in a soccer stadium where they had gathered to watch Belgium play Sweden.

-In a video posted online he claimed to be inspired by the Islamic State group.
+In a video posted online, he claimed to be inspired by the Islamic State group.
 Police shot him dead on Tuesday morning in a Brussels cafe.

 “This morning at nine o’clock, I remarked the following elements: On Aug.
 15, 2022, there was an extradition demand by Tunisia for this man,” Van Quickenborne told reporters on Friday evening.